 Theresa Wallach aptly said, “You are on your own.
 You are not protected by two tons of steel, rubber, foam padding and safety glass.
 Neither are you steering two tons of guided missile toward other cars, people and property.
 If you are prepared to accept the responsibility of your own actions, then motorcycling can be both safe and thrilling.
 Riding is an art as well as a craft and no amount of explanation can take the place of experience”.

-Bajaj two wheeler insurance policies offer access to a network of 4,000 garages where you can receive cashless service.
+Two wheeler insurance policies offer access to a network of 4,000 garages where you can receive cashless service.
 Moreover, you can expect to receive round-the-clock assistance from customer care and fast claims processing in general.
 Consider buying a comprehensive motor insurance cover and a range of add-on covers for enhanced protection with just one click away.
 At Finserv MARKETS, you would find quick, effective and reliable solutions for your motor insurance needs.

 Read our top blogs to know more about bike insurance in India: